tagion/website-home/docs/index.md

 ## Cryptographic Security

 Ownership of tagions is **guaranteed by cutting-edge cryptography**.
-Only the owner of the private key to the tag can spend it.
-Your "wallet" application stores all private keys encrypted, and **nobody except you has access to your money**.
+Nobody except you has access to your money.

 </div>